 Scrambled eggs truly aren’t that hard to make, and they only require a few simple ingredients.
-But if you’ve been adding milk or cream to yours, it’s a habit that needs to stop today.
-Doing so can make your eggs thinner before cooking, which can then make it easier for them to get overcooked, since you’ll have to keep them over heat longer to let the mixture set.
+But if you’ve been adding milk or cream to yours, you're doing it wrong.
+Extra dairy can make your eggs thinner before cooking, which can then make it easier for them to get overcooked, since you’ll have to keep them over heat longer to let the mixture set.

-It has long been said that you should put a steak on the grill and leave it alone until you’re ready to flip, because this method will help the meat develop a good sear.
-As it turns out, you can still achieve this even if you flip your steak more than once, and it’ll help it cook more evenly, too.
+Steak aficionados have been debating this one for ages.
+In one camp, you have the single-flippers.
+They believe you should put a steak on the grill and leave it alone until you’re ready to flip, because this method will help the meat develop a good sear.

 It makes sense to add oil to boiling water while you’re making pasta—the pasta tends to stick together right when you put it in the water, so the oil can help prevent that.

-Many recipes using hot peppers often suggest that you can make the dish less spicy by just removing the seeds before adding the pepper to the recipe.
+Many recipes that call for hot peppers suggest you can lower the dish's heat level by removing the pepper seeds.
 However, the seeds actually contain very small amounts of capsaicin, the substance that gives peppers their heat.

-The name rolled oats is pretty literal, as they’re just oats that are rolled flat, whereas steel-cut oats are chopped oat kernels.
-It’s ultimately up to your taste buds which you like better, but rolled oats kind of win in every category—they take less time to cook, they're creamier and softer, and they’re usually cheaper.
+The name rolled oats is pretty accurate, as they’re just oats rolled flat, whereas steel-cut oats are chopped oat kernels.
+It’s ultimately up to your taste buds which you like better, but, for our money, rolled oats win in every category—they take less time to cook, they're creamier and softer, and they’re usually cheaper.

-When making things like cakes and cookies, most people won’t remember to take out butter for the recipe ahead of time so it can soften.
+What do you do when you forget to take the butter out of the fridge so it can soften before you add it to your baking dish?
 The quick and obvious solution is the microwave, but softening butter in the microwave could actually be messing up your recipes.

-Most stew recipes call for you to brown the meat before adding any other ingredients, but there are some who may wonder what that actually does.
+Most stew recipes call for you to brown the meat before adding any other ingredients, but not all at-home chefs understand why this step is so important.

 If you’ve ever been told to skip this step, forget that advice—it actually adds a ton of flavor to the dish that you can’t try to fake by adding other ingredients.